Travelport/travelport-uapi-tutorial/lesson_2-4.md

 The first line creates a search modifier object, and the parameters represent the need for two rooms with two adults in the party.

 Next, we add the attraction to the search modifiers and we do not add anything to the hotel location property of the request of object.
 We can also add a distance object, created by the helper function, that represents a distance of searchRadiusInKM which can be 5 or 25 or any long value.
-This is required to tell the geography searching engine of the uAPI how far away from the attraction to consider.
+This is required to tell the geography searching engine of Travelport Universal API how far away from the attraction to consider.

 ### Full validation of XML schemas